Nexmo/nexmo-developer/_tutorials/client-sdk/create-application.md

 ---
 title: Create a Client SDK Application
-description: In this step you see how to create a Client SDK Application.
+description: In this step you learn how to create a Client SDK Application.
 ---

 # Create your Nexmo Client SDK Application

-Make sure you have changed into your project directory, which is also where you installed the Nexmo Client SDK to.
+Make sure you have changed into your project directory, which is also where you installed the Nexmo Client SDK.

 Use the CLI to create your Nexmo application: